-Neal’s Yard is one of those gorgeous hidden gems in London that you need to see.
+Neal’s Yard is one of those gorgeous spots in London that you need to see.
 Walk through the narrow entrance to emerge into a world of colourful buildings, indie eateries and alternative remedies…

-Neal’s Yard is tucked away in a corner of Covent Garden – a not so secret gem full of brightly-coloured buildings and alternative shops that stands in stark contrast to its surrounds.
+Neal’s Yard is tucked away in a corner of Covent Garden – a not-so-secret gem full of brightly-coloured buildings and alternative shops standing in stark contrast to its surroundings.

-I love London – I grew up here and have spent many of my adult years living here, but sometimes the centre can feel a bit, well, generic.
+Sometimes the centre of London can feel a bit, well, generic.
 The same shops, big brands, grey buildings… but nothing could be less true in Neal’s Yard.

 Even on a dull grey day (and let’s face it, London has many of those) you can’t help but be cheered by the sight of Neal’s Yard’s neon green, yellow, orange and blue-daubed buildings – there are even a few murals thrown in for good measure.